Skip to main content Skip to footer

 Writing Best Practices

-When writing content, always follow these web writing best practices:
+When writing and reviewing your web content make sure to follow these best practices:

 Inverted pyramid

-Setting up your content using the inverted pyramid is a great way to focus your page.
-Avoid the essay style of writing; you want to start a page with the most useful information, focus on key messages and avoid introductory paragraphs.
+The inverted pyramid is a technique that will help you prioritize and focus the content on your page.
+Avoid the essay style of writing.
+Instead, you'll want to start the page with the most useful information, focus on key messages, and avoid introductory paragraphs.

 Inverted pyramid diagram showing writing structure